berehovskyi/apex-stream/README.md

 ## Altogether

-Calculate sum of `AnnualRevenue` of distinct by `Name` field accounts with hot rating:
+Calculate the sum of `AnnualRevenue` of distinct by `Name` field accounts with hot rating:

 ```apex
 Double annualRevenueSum = Stream.of(accounts)